Teaching Languages Online Author: Carla Meskill, Natasha Anthony

 Natasha Anthony is Director of the International Language Laboratory and Assistant Professor of Russian at Hudson Valley Community College in New York.
 She also teaches graduate online courses in the Department of Educational Theory and Practice at the University at Albany, State University of New York.
-Her research focuses on Computer Assisted Language Learning and, more specifically, on the use of synchronous and asynchronous oral components in online language teaching.
+Her research focuses on Computer Assisted Language Learning and, more specifically, on the use of synchronous and asynchronous oral components in online language courses.